mdshoaib02/Wallmart_project/README.md

 - **Visualization and Reporting:** Created intuitive visualizations and reports to communicate insights effectively to stakeholders.

 ### Technologies Used
-- **Programming:** R for data analysis and predictive modeling.
+- **Programming:** Python for data analysis and predictive modeling.
 - **Techniques:** Statistical analysis, outlier detection, and missing value imputation.
-- **Visualization:** ggplot2 and other R libraries for impactful data representation.
+- **Visualization:** Matplotlib and Seaborn libraries for impactful data representation.

-This repository serves as a comprehensive resource for applying data science to real-world retail challenges, offering insights into inventory optimization and sales forecasting.
+This repository serves as a comprehensive resource for applying Business analytics to real-world retail challenges, offering insights into inventory optimization and sales forecasting.